appaulo14/simple-inventory-management-system/README.md

 * [Creating and Deploying Ruby Applications on AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Ruby.html)
 * [Build a Ruby and Postgres web app in Azure App Service on Linux](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-ruby-postgres-app)

+### Testing Performance in a Production-Simulation Environment
+One tool that can be used to measure the performance and do load testing of the deployed web application is [httperf](https://github.com/httperf/httperf).
+This should be run on a deployment as similar as possible to the production environment but not on the production environment itself.
+See [Performance Testing With httperf](http://www.mervine.net/performance-testing-with-httperf) for more best practices and tips.

 ### Additional AWS Best Practices
 * [AWS Web Hosting Best Practices](https://d1.awsstatic.com/whitepapers/aws-web-hosting-best-practices.pdf)
 * [AWS Cloud best practices](https://d1.awsstatic.com/whitepapers/AWS_Cloud_Best_Practices.pdf)